True-Phi/fawri-plus-website/content/pages/contact.md

       type: TitleBlock
       text: let's talk a little
       color: text-dark
-    subtitle: Section with a form subtitle
+    subtitle: ''
     text: >
+      Your suggestions, feedback, and questions are important to us.
+We will gladly respond to any inquiries you may have.

-      Have questions?
-Send us a message through our website, email us or give us a call.
-We’ll answer all your questions and would be happy to discuss all your options with Fawri+
+      We’re happy to discuss your options with Fawri+

-      Call: +973 6676 1322

-      Email: info\@fawri-plus.com
     actions: []
     media:
       type: FormBlock